Talmich Plumbing & Heating Blog

 These foods can tangle or damage the blades and internal parts to the garbage disposal.

 Get Help When Troubleshooting Garbage Disposal Problems

-Be safe when working with your garbage disposal!
+Be safe when working with your garbage disposal, especially if you are installing a garbage disposal yourself!
 If the idea of a runaway garbage disposal or dealing with plumbing isn’t a pleasant thought, call a professional to diagnose and repair your disposal.

 Talmich Plumbers Colorado Springs can handle any garbage disposal or plumbing situation.

 Contact us for a free quote or to schedule us to take the horror out of dealing with temperamental garbage disposal.

 Serving Colorado Springs, Monument, Black Forest, Falcon, Cimarron Hills & Fountain CO

 talmich plumbing and heating